 4. Izakaya (Shinjuku)

 If you want to enjoy nightlife in Tokyo, Shinjuku is the best destination for you!
 It boasts countless numbers of Izakaya bars that offer a memorable night time over tasty dishes and Japanese Sake.
 “Omoide Yokocho (思い出横丁)” is a narrow Izakaya street that is conveniently located within walking distance from JR Shinjuku station.
-Visiting there allows you to get authentic Izakaya experience through interaction with locals.
+Visiting there allows you to get an authentic Izakaya experience through interaction with locals.
 “Kabukicho (歌舞伎町)” is a lively street full of entertaining spots and Izakaya bars that light up the area with glittering signboards and neon throughout night.
 It looks exactly like the streets you would watch through video games and films!

 ▶Shinjuku Izakaya hopping tour